Betta Living review of kitchen installation

 To be frank Betta Living’s customer service in my experience is shockingly bad.
 Unresponsive, ineffective and unavailable.
 I would have preferred to have arranged everything myself so I was at least kept abreast of what was happening and when.

-So whats good about Betta Living
+So what is good about Betta Living

 Betta Living have a nice looking showroom in Farnborough.